MaorKadosh/Auto-TimeClock365/README.md

 # Note
 This script corrently works only on https://live.timeclock365.com/login on its hebrew version.

-# How to setup debian LXC with firefox and xvfb virtual graphic environment,
+# How to setup Firefox on debian LXC and xvfb virtual graphic environment,
 Debian OS should be used since ubuntu uses snapd to install firefox and it causes failures mustly on lxc containers.
 ```
 apt install xvfb